 Instructions

 • Make the Lentil Filling.
-Heat the olive oil in an ovenproof 12-inch skillet over medium to medium-high heat until hot.
-If you don’t have an ovenproof skillet, you’ll need to transfer the cooked lentil filling to a baking dish when it’s time to bake.
+Heat the olive oil in an ovenproof* 12-inch sauté pan over medium-high heat until shimmering.

-• Add the onions with a couple pinches of salt and sauté for 8-10 minutes, or until most of the onions are browned.
-Stir occasionally to prevent burning, but not too often so that they can brown.
-Add the garlic, thyme and rosemary and cook for 2 minutes, stirring frequently to prevent burning.
+• Add the onions with a couple pinches of salt and sauté for 10 to 12 minutes, or until most of the onions are browned, stirring occasionally to prevent burning.
+If they brown unevenly, add a splash of water and/or reduce the heat a touch.
+Add the garlic, thyme, and rosemary, stirring frequently for 2 minutes.

-• Push the onions to the edges of the pan so there’s an empty space in the middle of the pan.
-Add the tomato paste into the empty space and stir for 2-3 minutes, or until it darkens in color.
-Reduce the heat to medium, as needed.
+• Add the tomato paste and stir very frequently for 2 to 3 minutes, or until it darkens in color.
+Reduce the heat to medium, as needed to prevent burning.

-• Pour in the red wine and deglaze the pan, stirring up any browned bits, until the liquid has mostly evaporated and the smell of alcohol has dissipated, about 3-4 minutes.
+• Pour in the red wine and deglaze the pan, stirring up any browned bits, until the liquid has mostly evaporated and the smell of alcohol has cooked off, 3 to 4 minutes.

 • Turn the heat to low.
 Add the tahini, tamari, balsamic vinegar, and vegan Worcestershire sauce (if using).
-Stir until well incorporated.
-Taste for seasonings, adding a generous amount of salt (I used about 1 teaspoon kosher salt) and black pepper.
+Stir until well incorporated and creamy.
+Taste for seasonings, adding a generous amount of salt (I use about 1 teaspoon kosher salt) and black pepper to taste.
 Set aside.

 • Place the potatoes and cauliflower florets in a large saucepan or Dutch oven and add just enough water to cover.
 Add 1 1/2 teaspoons kosher salt and stir to combine.
 Place the rosemary sprig on top.
 Bring to a boil and cook until both potatoes and cauliflower are fork-tender and are very soft when poked, about 15 minutes.